julianaspector/DeltaImportsExportsApp/README.md

 More information on water year type classifications can be found in [Chapter 7](https://www.waterboards.ca.gov/waterrights/water_issues/programs/bay_delta/sacwam/docs/sacwam_documentation_beta_0.2.pdf) of SacWAM documentation.

-The water year types for water years 1921-2014 are avaialable in the Excel postprocessor file available at this [link](https://www.waterboards.ca.gov/waterrights/water_issues/programs/bay_delta/sacwam/sacwam_download.html) in the "Water Year Types" tab.
+The water year types for water years 1921-2014 are available in the Excel postprocessor file available at this [link](https://www.waterboards.ca.gov/waterrights/water_issues/programs/bay_delta/sacwam/sacwam_download.html) in the "Water Year Types" tab.

 ## Dayflow Stations
 The flow stations chosen to represent Delta water imports and exports are based on the Department of Water Resources [Dayflow Program](https://water.ca.gov/Programs/Environmental-Services/Compliance-Monitoring-And-Assessment/Dayflow-Data).
 Below is a table of the station names/locations and whether they are classified as import or export stations: